SotirisTzanakis/EzKahoot/README.md

-I will finish it in the weekend
+I will really finish the readme in the weekend trust me (dont)